Rental property investors

 - Car (If you travel to inspect your property or to under-take rental property activities (e.g. obtain quotes or purchase property-associated items), you may claim mileage.
 Rates are set by Inland Revenue –refer to www.ird.govt.nz).

-I acquired my first house in Sydney, Australia in 1994, having scraped together a 5% deposit, plus another 5% to cover all the stamp duty and fees they charge you to buy a house in New South Wales.
+I acquired my first house in Sydney, Australia, having scraped together a 5% deposit, plus another 5% to cover the stamp duty and fees they charge you to buy a house in New South Wales.
 A few months after moving into my own home, I read a book on property investment by an Australian author called Jan Somers.

 This book set out the basic principles of property investing for the long-term, and inspired me to take action.
-I arranged a meeting with a mortgage broker to enquire how much I could borrow for my first rental property (I was a recruitment consultant in the finance industry at the time).
+I arranged a meeting with a mortgage broker to enquire how much I could borrow for my first rental property (I was a recruitment consultant in the finance sector at the time).
 He gave me an honest appraisal of the situation and said that I could afford a rental property in the low price range, and it would need to return a relatively high rental.
 Rental yields weren't very high in Sydney at the time, but I was undaunted.
 I knew exactly what type of property I needed to find to qualify for a mortgage, and it didn't take long to find it.
 Three months later, I was the proud owner of a three bedroom townhouse in the western suburbs of Sydney.
 It had an ensuite and garage with internal access - two features I still haven't managed to acquire in my own home - such is the life of the property investor!

-Eighteen years later, my partner and I now own six rental properties in the Wellington area.
-In between times, I have moved countries, changed careers, started a new business and had two children.
+Twenty years later, my partner and I own a number of rental properties in the Wellington area.
+In between times I have moved countries, changed careers, and had children.
 The point is that property investment is a flexible pursuit.
 While it is important to start as soon as you can, take your time adding to your property portfolio - there is no race.

 Principal & Interest, or Interest-Only for Rental Properties?